-Figure 7 shows the evolution of $\delta$ and the mode probability ratio as a function of lead time.
-The $\delta$ between bimodal distributions' modes generally increases as a function of lead time, with average values reaching up to 15 °C for weeks two and later. $\delta$ is generally larger over the land versus the ocean.
-An interesting property that develops in the mode probability ratio is the decreased spatial extent of the lower probability ratios after the first week of lead times (represented by the decreased occurrence of purple contours in Fig. 7(b) as compared to Fig. 7(a)).
-Probability differences become greater in magnitude but more localized after the first week of lead times. $\delta$ values and local maxima in mode probability ratio continue to grow into weeks 4 and 5 of lead times.
-It is important to note that the $\delta$ and mode probability ratios are averaged only over those forecasts which are considered bimodal.
-Thus, the localization pattern just expressed may be a result of smaller sample sizes associated with the first week of forecasts (Fig. 6(a)), and perhaps not from the properties of the forecasts themselves.
+Figure 6 shows the evolution of δ and the mode probability ratio as a function of lead time.
+The δ between bimodal distributions' modes generally increases as a function of lead time, with average values reaching up to 15 °C for weeks two and later. δ is generally larger over the land versus the ocean.
+An interesting property that develops in the mode probability ratio is the decreased spatial extent of the lower probability ratios after the first week of lead times (represented by the decreased occurrence of purple contours in Fig. 6(b) as compared to Fig. 6(a)).
+Probability differences become greater in magnitude but more localized after the first week of lead times. δ values and local maxima in mode probability ratio continue to grow into weeks 4 and 5 of lead times.
+It is important to note that the δ and mode probability ratios are averaged only over those forecasts which are considered bimodal.
+Thus, the localization pattern just expressed may be a result of smaller sample sizes associated with the first week of forecasts (Fig. 5(a)), and perhaps not from the properties of the forecasts themselves.
 An example of where this may be the case is in the Southern Ocean near (60° S, 60° E).

 Next the seasonality of bimodality is analyzed.
-Only lead times from two to three weeks are focused on since this period exhibits the greatest occurrence of bimodality (Fig. 6(b)).
-Nonetheless, the other lead times represented in Fig. 6 exhibit very similar properties in seasonality.
+Only lead times from two to three weeks are focused on since this period exhibits the greatest occurrence of bimodality (Fig. 5(b)).
+Nonetheless, the other lead times represented in Fig. 5 exhibit very similar properties in seasonality.

-In Fig. 8 and Fig. 9 the same information from Fig. 6(b) and Fig. 7(b) is being shown, but now for the Northern Hemisphere extended winter (November through March) as well as the Northern Hemisphere extended summer (May through September), respectively.
+In Fig. 7 and Fig. 8 the same information from Fig. 5(b) and Fig. 6(b) is being shown, but now for the Northern Hemisphere extended winter (November through March) as well as the Northern Hemisphere extended summer (May through September), respectively.

-There is clear evidence of increased bimodality in forecasts that occur in the winter hemisphere, represented by darker greens and more blue regions in the Northern Hemisphere in Fig. 8(a) and in the Southern Hemisphere in Fig. 9(a).
+There is clear evidence of increased bimodality in forecasts that occur in the winter hemisphere, represented by darker greens and more blue regions in the Northern Hemisphere in Fig. 7(a) and in the Southern Hemisphere in Fig. 8(a).
 As seen previously, greater bimodality occurs over the ocean as compared to over land in both hemispheres for both the warm and cold season.
+However, there are localized patches of bimodality maxima that reach up to 30% over some continental regions such as near Morocco and east of the Andes during MJJAS.
+Examples of high land occurrences during NDJFM include Australia, Canada, western Alaska, and the southeastern U.S. Regions near the equator appear to have relatively high occurrences in bimodality during the warm and cold seasons.
+Conversely, bimodality minima persist through both extended summers and winters in the midlatitudes off the western edge of most of the continents.